-UT’s Carnegie Classification is Doctoral University (highest research activity).
+UT’s Carnegie Classification is very high research activity (Doctoral Universities R1 category).
 Most undergraduates are full-time, and admission is selective with a fairly low transfer-in rate.
 Admission to graduate and professional programs is also competitive.
 Graduate offerings include master’s, doctoral, and professional programs that focus both on research and practice.
 Nationally ranked programs, as well as our partnerships with Oak Ridge National Laboratory, are among UT’s unique characteristics.

-Promoting an institutional culture of continuous improvement is the key to pursuing and achieving excellence.
-This culture is guided by adherence to core values that define the Volunteer spirit and permeate who we are, what we do, and our approach to living and learning at UT and beyond.
-Though our strategic focus may change over time, we remain committed to the following values:
+Our culture is guided by adherence to core values that define the Volunteer spirit and permeate who we are, what we do, and our approach to living and learning at UT and beyond.

 Seeking Knowledge.
 The Volunteer spirit is intelligent, curious, and honors freedom of speech and the free exchange of ideas.
 This type of inquiry encourages intellectual growth, a lifelong pursuit of knowledge, and a sharing of this knowledge, as embodied by the Torchbearer.

 Leading with Innovation and Integrity.
 We know that solutions to modern problems arise through an understanding and application of existing data but also through creative thinking.
 Volunteers value character and integrity.
 The best leaders foster ethical and professional behavior such as open dialogue, transparency, and accountability within their groups.

 Advancing Diversity and Inclusion.
 The Volunteer community encompasses faculty, staff, students, and alumni of different cultures and backgrounds.
 Respecting the contributions and strengths of each individual is integral to teamwork and to fostering a culture of inclusive excellence.